For Prospective Applicants:

-SVA offers financial aid for those that qualify.
+SVA offers financial aid for those who qualify.
 DSI offers partial merit-based scholarships based on a student’s application.
 No additional forms are necessary to be considered for these scholarships.
 SVA will match 25% of any outside scholarship, up to $2,500, that a student obtains for enrollment at SVA.
-Please visit SVA’s Financial Aid page for information on scholarships, grants and loans.
+Please visit SVA’s Financial Aid page for information on scholarships, grants, and loans.

 How many graduate students are accepted for each class?